Lucifer7535/Genshin-Discord-Bot/README.md

 Discord Server require someone with administrative rights to invite the Bot.

+-->If having any doubts how to use or deploy the bot.
+Join this [server](https://discord.gg/AX2WmFTFWS)

 You can use this Discord bot to directly query various information in Genshin Impact, including:

 1. Instant notes, including resin, realm currency, parametric transformer time remaining, exploration dispatched...etc.